kristyvt/LetItGrowGardenPlanner/README.md

 It is a desktop application that runs on Windows using the Python coding language and a SQL back-end database.

-This project is currently under development as part of my Software Develepment degree capstone course at Champlain College Online.
+This project was developed as of my Software Develepment degree capstone course at Champlain College Online.

 All current Python program files are located in the LetItGrowCodeFiles folder.